Get our FREE Guide: 21 Days to a Better Financial Life!

 - Any other near-term event where you expect to need access to liquidity

 Assets to Buy in Your 20s: Summary

-If you want to build wealth in your 20s, the secret is to invest aggressively once you’ve built an adequate safety net.
+The secret to building wealth in your 20s is to invest aggressively once you’ve built an adequate safety net.
 You have plenty of time to make mistakes and learn from them, but you don’t have time to delay investing.

 Five of my favorite assets to buy in your 20s include:

 - Real Estate

 While there’s no perfect formula, the best investing tip for your 20s is to take action.
 Simple steps like setting up an IRA with a brokerage like M1 Finance and tracking your net worth with a service like Personal Capital will drastically grow your wealth over time.